Introduction to Political Science

 What Happens During a Turn

-Every week students are given a checklist and walkthroughs of their screen to guide them in achieving their goals and interacting with other each other.
+Every week students are given a checklist and walkthroughs of their screen to guide them in achieving their goals and interacting with each other.
 At the beginning of each Turn, students receive news messages with updates on major events and situations unfolding in their simulation.
 Instructors can also find these under “News” on the top of the instructor dashboard.

 From here they will start making decisions about trade, country development, domestic politics, economics, the environment, and national security.
 All of their choices are cancellable until the turn ends.
 Once the turn ends the simulation will calculate the impact of all student choices and start the next turn with new world conditions and unfolding sim events.